How to come up with a business name

 Begin by defining your business.
 Write down answers to these questions:

-- popular song, movie or book titles, stories, myths or other cultural names or ideas that relate to your business or your own identity
+- Popular song, movie, or book titles, stories, myths, or other cultural references that relate to your business or your own identity

-- names you like, such as family or friend names, pet names
+- Names you like, such as family names, friend names, or pet names

-- other business names, company names or brand names you like
+- Other business names, company names, or brand names you admire

 Using your notes, explore these naming techniques: